scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 ## Exercise: Containers, namespaces and cgroups

-Open a terminal in any Linux system and run the following command:
+Open a terminal on any Linux system and run the following command:
 ```
 pid=1
 cat /proc/${pid}/cgroup